Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

 Let’s look at the process:

-- Financial reporting: all financial data can be viewed online, including purchase history, customized product specifications, and account payable status.
+- Financial reporting: All financial data, including purchase history, customized product specifications, and account payable status, can be viewed online.

-- Catalog information: companies can help publish full information, including detailed specifications on their products, in one central location.
+- Catalog information: Companies can help publish full information, including detailed product specifications, in one central location.

-- Account team information: instead of searching for the right contact to deal with on a particular issue, customers can now find this information online or through chat.
+- Account team information: Instead of searching for the right contact to deal with a particular issue, customers can now find this information online or through chat.

-Even though many parts of the sales and marketing process can be moved to the internet, this does not mean the end of field sales as a career.
-The web can help, but salespeople still need it to supply the motivation to close more sales.
+Even though many parts of the sales and marketing process can be moved to the Internet, this does not mean the end of field sales as a career.
+The web can help, but salespeople still need it to motivate them to close more sales.

-Sales reps are also much more capable of helping customers decide on the most appropriate customized solution — their many ways who still prefer buying from a fellow human instead of through an electronic means.
+Sales reps are also much more capable of helping customers decide on the most appropriate customized solution—many still prefer buying from a fellow human instead of through electronic means.

 How to Prosper Despite Disintermediation In Your Sales and Marketing Functions

 The first piece of advice I have is to accept what you cannot change.
-The disintermediation is caused by digital transformation.
+Digital change causes disintermediation.

-Digital transformation is happening so fast that it catches small businesses, startups, large enterprises, CMOs, and boards by surprise.
+Digital transformation is happening so fast that it surprises small businesses, startups, large enterprises, CMOs, and boards.
 Just look at what happened to Walmart.
-These companies must rethink how to remain competitive or risk going out of business.
+These companies must rethink how to remain competitive or risk quitting business.
+Denver Digital Marketing Agencies are Failing Their Clients.

 Follow these rules to help you win:

-- Dealing with disintermediation, you must ask the right questions.
-You will miss critical data to help you deal with the coming changes.
+- When dealing with disintermediation, you must ask the right questions.
+Otherwise, you will miss critical data to help you cope with the coming changes.

 - Dealing with disintermediation, concentrate on digital assets.
-Most business people understand the classical business models that assign value to physical assets, but not all information assets.
-This model is no longer valid, and you must concentrate on your digital assets.
+Most business people understand the classical business models that assign value to physical assets but not all information assets.
+This model is no longer valid; you must concentrate on your digital assets.

 - Dealing with this sooner intermediation, give it away.
 By giving away, give up protecting your data.
 It is better to adopt a policy of openness and share everything you can with customers, prospects, suppliers, and employees.

 - Empower everyone in your organization to play a role in digital changes.
 You accept that business, as usual, will cease to be a business.
-You will need to redeploy some of your financial and human assets to build your e-strategy.
+It would be best if you redeployed some of your financial and human assets to build your e-strategy.

 - Automate your marketing functions.
 Accountability in measurability is critical for e-business success.
-You must organize your activities more efficiently and ensure you are doing the right thing for greater effectiveness.
+You must organize your activities more efficiently and ensure you do the right thing for greater effectiveness.

 - Choose a career that leverages e-business.
-Certain jobs are better suited to the digital economy than others, so take a close look at your chosen career path.
+Certain jobs are better suited to the digital economy than others, so closely examine your chosen career path.

 The New Sales and Marketing Model